 ‘Serviette’ is sometimes used interchangeably with napkin, although in some countries generally refers to the paper variety.
-From French servir (to serve), in the early part of the 19th century, with its origins of first use dating to the late 15th Century, although in the United Kingdom, Napkin is generally used in preference of the word Serviette.
+From French servir (to serve), in the early part of the 19th century, with its origins of first use dating to the late 15th Century. although in the United Kingdom, Napkin is used, in preference of the word Serviette.

 The earliest English references to table napkins date to c.1385, although the use of paper napkins (chih pha) was first documented in Hangzhou, China, during 2nd century AD, when they were folded into squares, and used for serving tea.

-2. Always keep the Napkin on your lap whilst seated.
+2. Above: Always keep the Napkin on your lap whilst seated.

-4. Place your napkin on the seat of your CHAIR when temporarily leaving the table.
-Never on the back of the chair, we do not want it to appear as if it were a flag.
+4. Above: Place your napkin on the seat of the CHAIR when temporarily leaving the table, although never on the back of the chair, we never want it to appear as if it were a flag.

 5. Place napkin to the LEFT of your plate at the end of meal, noting the only time the napkin is placed back on the table is at the end of the meal.